codeforamerica/city-analytics-dashboard/README.md

 His project can be found [here](https://github.com/edds/display-screen), and his licence below.

-# Running this application
+# Running this application locally

 This is a fairly bog-standard sinatra app.
 Clone the respository, bundle install.

-For it to work, you'll need to generate some keys from the Google API Console.
+For it to work, you'll need to generate some keys from the Google API Console (and turn on the Google Analytics API).
+You can use @migurski's Ouath dance app to get those values: [OAuth Dance](oauth-dance.herukoapp.com)

+You also need the View ID from the Google Analytics account you're accessing (look in Admin > View Settings > View ID).

 It's probably worth generating everything you need, then creating a .env file in the root of the project with the environment variables the server calls for:

 .env:

  CLIENT_ID=XXX.apps.googleusercontent.com
  CLIENT_SECRET=XXX
  REFRESH_TOKEN=XXX
+ GA_VIEW_ID=XXX
+ GA_WEBSITE_URL=XXX

 Then, once you've added that file, you can simple run foreman start -e .env and view the project at localhost:5000